 I was proudly the Team Great Britain, Head Basketball Coach, for the Special Olympics World Summer Games in Abu Dhabi in 2019 and still enjoy playing 'Blended' Basketball in my spare time.

-I have been fortunate to have acquired the following accolades and awards along the way:
+I have been fortunate and humbled to have acquired the following accolades and awards along the way:

-· 2020 - National Autistic Society - Autism Professionals Awards - Outstanding Adult Services in Health or Social Care - Dr Denise Jackson and Simon Jackson-Turner
+· 2020 - National Autistic Society - Autism Professionals Awards - Outstanding Adult Service in Health or Social Care

 · 2019 - AFA Franchise Leader of the Year Award